-- September 15, 2020, 1 pm to 3 pm: Virtual President-Provost Meeting - September 21, 2020, 10 am to 12 noon: Virtual Town Hall
+- September 15, 2020, 1 pm to 3 pm: Virtual President-Provost Meeting (no fee) - September 21, 2020, 10 am to 12 noon: Virtual Town Hall (no fee) - December annual conference: cancelled

-As always, MSCHE recommends that college Presidents and Accreditation Liaison Officers (ALOs) keep in good touch with their MSCHE VP liaisons, but please contact Karen Kapp (karen.kapp@cuny.edu) in CUNY's OAA with additional questions.
+Please note that in addition to engaging in MSCHE events, MSCHE strongly recommends that college Presidents and ALOs keep in good touch with their MSCHE Vice President liaisons.
+Please keep your institution's key contacts in your MSCHE portal updated to ensure appropriate individuals receive important messaging.
+In addition, the MSCHE website has detailed guidance.
+You may also contact Karen Kapp (karen.kapp@cuny.edu) in CUNY's OAA with questions.

 UNCHANGED MSCHE Annual Institutional Update (AIU): The 2020 Annual Institutional Update (AIU) had been rescheduled from earlier this spring and will now launch on July 13, 2020 and remain open through August 14, 2020.
-MSCHE will send additional information in June.
-Please update your institution's key contacts in the MSCHE portal to ensure appropriate individuals receive important messaging.
 The AIU is mandatory.